I. DRS Syllabus Statement:

 These statements cannot be modified—this includes no modifications of the statement title—and they must be placed in at least one of the following places:

-3. On other mandatory course material.
+- On any other mandatory course material.